 Supermarket Business Owners Empower In-Store Associates

-The supermarket business should be empowering their associates to make sure they’re equipped with the right digital tools to be the best brand ambassadors.
-While smartphones, IoT and other digital devices continue to shape the buyer journey—with retail eCommerce sales climbing nearly 30 percent in 2017—research suggests that shoppers still want the human connection that comes from interacting with in-store associates, but more so if it leads to an easier and more convenient shopping experience.
+The supermarket business should be empowering its associates to make sure they’re equipped with the right digital tools to be the best brand ambassadors.
+While smartphones, IoT, and other digital devices continue to shape the buyer journey—with retail eCommerce sales climbing nearly 30 percent in 2017—research suggests that shoppers still want the human connection that comes from interacting with in-store associates, but more so if it leads to an easier and more convenient shopping experience.
 (Interestingly, this trend is especially strong among “Spendsetters”—an influential group of shoppers that account for about a third of all shoppers, and 52 percent of Gen Zers, who are more likely than all other demographics to seek out a store associate for advice.)

 Further evidence comes from this survey by Grail Research/Mindtree:

 - 43 percent of shoppers who interact with retail associates are more likely to make a purchase, and their transactions account for 81 percent more value compared to customers who don’t interact with a store associate.

 - These same shoppers are 12 percent more likely to revisit the store where they experienced positive connections with sales associates.

 Meanwhile, a study on retail perceptions found that among more than 1,000 adult shoppers surveyed, 62 percent were motivated by an initial greeting from a store associate upon entering the store.

 Yet… When shoppers have such easy access to product details at the swipe of a finger, is it any wonder that one of the biggest consumer beefs with shopping brick-and-mortar stores is that in-store sales staff often seem to be less knowledgeable than most customers themselves?

 The challenge is that many retail associates feel they’re not properly equipped with the right technology and support to stay a step ahead of consumers’ wants and needs.